rbrich/xcikit/docs/script/machine.md

 - tuple arguments are equivalent to unpacked fields - it doesn't matter if each argument is passed separately or all of them in tuple

-Non-locals are kept on heap, a pointer is pushed to stack.
+Non-locals are pushed as a tuple, above the arguments.
+They are effectively pushed in reversed order, the same way as the arguments.

-Only the `base` address is actually saved in Call Stack, the others are computed by compiler and encoded directly into instructions.
+Only the `base` address is actually saved in the Call Stack, the others are computed by compiler and encoded directly into instructions.
 For example, when compiling the function, compiler knows if it has any non-locals, so it can compute `(args)` offset from `base` and use that